The Engineer's Lover

 The Engineer's Lover (Italian: 'L'amante dell'ingegnere) is a painting by Italian painter Carlo Carrà.
-It was finished during the metaphysical phase of the artist (1921).
+It was finished during the artists phase of Pittura Metafisica, or "Metaphysical painting," in 1921.

 It portrays an enigmatic head of a maiden on a brown table, flanked by a green panel with a triangle and a compasses (symbols of rationalism).
 The black background contributes to underline the timeless atmosphere of the scene.

 The painting belongs to Gianni Mattioli's collection.